Abdulrahman077/udemy-clone/README.md

 * Creating semantic HTML layouts
 * Structuring a real-world website
 * Using Flexbox for alignment and navigation
-* Using CSS Grid for course card layouts
 * Creating responsive designs
 * Using media queries for different screen sizes
 * Styling cards, buttons, forms, and navigation elements